John R. Brinkley: Second marriage

 Brinkley accepted an offer to take over the office of another doctor who was moving out of state.
 Brinkley began to turn a modest profit, and was finally able to pay Bennett Medical University the amount owed for tuition.
 In October 1914, the Brinkleys moved to Kansas City where he enrolled at that city's Eclectic Medical University to finish out his last year remaining of the education he started at Bennett.
 After studying the irritations and enlargements of the prostate gland in elderly men, and paying the university $100, Brinkley graduated on May 7, 1915.
 His diploma from Eclectic allowed him to practice medicine in eight states.
 While in Kansas City, Brinkley took a job as the doctor for the Swift and Company plant, patching minor wounds and studying animal physiology.
 It was here that Brinkley learned that popular opinion held that the healthiest animal slaughtered at the plant was the goat, something that would prove pivotal to his later medical career.

 To resolve the possibility of his bigamy being exposed, Minnie pushed Brinkley to file for divorce from Sally, which he did in December 1915.
 To prevent the court from inquiring of Sally directly, he wrote that they had been married in New York City, and that he did not know her new place of residence.
 The divorce was finalized on February 21, 1916.
 Four days later, Minnie and Brinkley were married again, this time in Liberty, Missouri.
 Brinkley had not waited the required six months from divorce to subsequent remarriage.

 In 1917, Brinkley, now an Army Reservist, was called up for service during World War I. However, he only served a little over two months, most of the duration of which he was sick with a nervous breakdown, before being discharged.
 In October of the same year, Brinkley and his wife moved to Milford, Kansas, after having spotted a newspaper advertisement saying the town needed a doctor.

 Goat gland transplantation

-In 1918, Brinkley opened a 16-room clinic in Milford, where he won over the locals immediately by paying good wages, invigorating the local economy, and making house calls on patients afflicted with the virulent and deadly outbreak of the 1918 flu pandemic.
-For all his later infamy as a charlatan, accounts of his success at nursing flu victims back to health, and the lengths to which he went to treat them, were resoundingly positive.
+In 1918, Brinkley opened a 16-room clinic in Milford, Kansas, at which time he also started making house calls on patients afflicted with the 1918 Flu Pandemic.
+Accounts of his success at nursing flu victims back to health and the lengths to which he went to treat them were resoundingly positive.